Ordo Templi Orientis: Initiation and teachings

 Membership in O.T.O. is based upon a system of initiation ceremonies (or degrees) that use ritual drama to establish fraternal bonds between members as well as impart spiritual and philosophical teachings.

 The degrees serve an organizational function, in that certain degrees must be attained before taking on various forms of service in the Order (e.g. taking the degree of K.E.W. is a requirement for ordination as a priest or priestess in Ecclesia Gnostica Catholica).

 There are thirteen numbered degrees and twelve un-numbered degrees which are divided into three grades or "triads"—the Hermit, the Lover, and the Man of Earth.

-Admittance to each degree of O.T.O. involves an initiation and the swearing of an oath which O.T.O claims is similar to those used in Freemasonry.
+Admittance to each degree of O.T.O. involves an initiation and the swearing of an oath which according to O.T.O is similar to those used in Freemasonry.

 Advancement through the Man of Earth triad requires sponsorship from ranking members.
 Advancement into the degree of the Knight of the East and West and beyond requires one to be invited by ranking members.

 The ultimate goal of initiation in O.T.O. is "to instruct the individual by allegory and symbol in the profound mysteries of Nature, and thereby to assist each to discover his or her own true Identity".

 The entire system is as follows: